Professor-plum/stm8_minibadges/README.md

 * GND to ether GND
 * SWIM to NC12 (4th pin from the right on the bottom row)

-Usually the process for compiling and flashing is the same for all projects.
+Usually, the process for compiling and flashing is the same for all projects.
 That is:

 ```bash
 >sdcc -lstm8 -mstm8 --out-fmt-ihx main.c